RocketChat/Apps.Salesforce.LiveAgent/README.md

 ## App Usage

 1. App should be running right away once you complete all required above configuration.
-But before Make sure your Live Agent is online, before making this session request.
+Make sure your Live Agent is online, before making this session request.

-    + To change your Live Agent status to online, go to your Salesforce Dashboard -> Setup (In Gear Icon) -> On the right hand side, you will find an icon name **App Launcher** -> Click on it and go to Service Console.
+    + To change your Live Agent status to online, go to your Salesforce Dashboard -> Setup (In Gear Icon) -> On the right hand side, you will find an icon named **App Launcher** -> Click on it and go to **Service Console**.

     + On Bottom Bar, click on **Omni-channel** and change status from `Offline` to `Available - Chat`.

-1. From Live Chat widget, sending the following message will initiate a session with Live Agent.
+1. From Live Chat widget, sending the following message will initiate a session with Live Agent:

     ```
     initiate_salesforce_session
     ```

 1. Once the Live Agent accepts your chat request, it will perform handoff to our Salesforce bot user and then you can send and recieve messages.

+1. Due to Long Message Polling Loop, if your user is idle for `40` seconds.
+Session is automatically expired.